 Photo by Kevin MosioChief Ares steps off (the brand new) Engine 3 greeted by his two granddaughters after signing off the air for the last time as 11C.

 Photo by Kevin MosioThe Chiefs son Jim grabs his dads shift bag after the ride from the station.

 Photo by Kevin MosioFamily and the Chief wave goodbye to the on-duty crew after they took the chief home.

-Photo by Kevin MosioThe Chief with his two sons.
-Also both career firefighters in Massachusetts.
-L-R (Eric, Richard, Jim)
+Photo by Kevin MosioThe Chief with his two sons, also both career firefighters in Massachusetts.
+(L to R): Eric, Richard, and Jim.

 Photo by Kevin MosioGardner Fire Department's new Engine 3 pulling up to the house as the chief signs off the air.